100 Notable alumni of

 -

 Akshata Narayana Murty is an Indian heiress, businesswoman, fashion designer, and venture capitalist.
-She is married to former prime minister of the United Kingdom Rishi Sunak and the daughter of N. R. Narayana Murthy, a founder of the Indian multinational IT company Infosys, and Sudha Murty.
+She is married to former prime minister of the United Kingdom Rishi Sunak and is the daughter of N. R. Narayana Murthy, a founder of the Indian multinational IT company Infosys, and Sudha Murty.
 She holds a 0.93 percent stake in Infosys, along with shares in several other British businesses.

 -